 - Students will complete three online modules by each due date. - Students will include a reflection on what they learned from each module.
-Reflection will - be tied to the readings and activities associated with the module. - Late assignments will be deducted points.
+Reflection will be tied to the readings and activities associated with the module. - Late assignments will be deducted points.

-Meets Requirements (3 Points) Partial Requirements (2 Points) Needs Improvement (1 Points) Comulator Completes Assignment on Time The assignment was completed on time.
-The assignment was late, but the instructor was notified ahead of time or student had a viable excuse.
-The assignment was late, no viable excuse provided.
-Reflection Response demonstrates an in-depth reflection on, and personalization of, the theories, concepts, and/or strategies presented in the course materials.
-Citations of sources are resented in APA style.
-Response demonstrates a minimal reflection on, and personalization of, the theories, concepts, and/or strategies presented in the course materials.
-Citations of sources are not provided.
-Response demonstrates a lack of reflection on, or personalization of, the theories, concepts, and/or strategies presented in the course materials.
-Course readings are not referred to in the reflection or no reflection is included.
-Online Module The online module was completed in its entirety.
-Assignment functions as intended.
-Appropriate reflection is included.
-The majority of the online module was completed in its entirety.
-The assignment functions as intended.
-A reflection is included, but not sufficient.
-The majority of the online module was not completed in its entirety.
-Major parts of the module were skipped.
-The assignment does not function as intended and/or no reflection is included.
+Meets Requirements Partial Requirements Needs Improvement (3 Points) (1 or 2 Points) (0 Points) Completes 1 Point for The The assignment was The assignment was late, Assignment on assignment was late, but the instructor no viable excuse provided.
+Time completed on time. was notified ahead of time or student had a 2 Points for viable excuse.
+The online module was shared in class.
+Reflection Response demonstrates Response demonstrates Response demonstrates a an in-depth reflection a minimal reflection lack of reflection on, or on, and personalization on, and personalization personalization of, the of, the theories, of, the theories, theories, concepts, and/or concepts, and/or concepts, and/or strategies presented in the strategies presented in strategies presented in course materials.
+Course the course materials. the course materials. readings are not referred Citations of sources are Citations of sources are to in the reflection or no resented in APA style. not provided. reflection is included.
+Online Module The online module was The majority of the The majority of the online completed in its entirety. online module was module was not Assignment functions as completed in its completed in its entirety. intended.
+Appropriate entirety.
+The Major parts of the module reflection is included. assignment functions as were skipped.
+The intended.
+A reflection assignment does not is included, but not function as intended sufficient.

+and/or no reflection is included.

+ASSIGNMENT #5

-ASSIGNMENT #4 Reflection on Technology Use 16 Points
+Reflection on Technology Videos, 12 Points